hotsixman/styled-svelte5/README.md

-# Styled Svelte Component
+# Styled-Svelte5

-You can create a styled component for svelte, which is responsive to props, so you can create a component that changes style depending on the situation.
+You can create a styled component for svelte5, which is responsive to props, so you can create a component that changes style depending on the situation.
 You can also use the event handler.

 ## install

-`npm i styled-svelte-component`
+`npm i styled-svelte5`

 ## How to use